TeresaWehmeier/Pewlett-Hackard-Analysis/README.md

 - Senior Staff is the second largest potential retiree pool with over 28,000 employees, again representing nearly 30% of total retirement eligible employees;
 - The mentor selection pool represents less than 2% (1549 mentors) of the total retirement eligible employees (90,398 possible retirees);
 - Nearly 70% of all possible retirees are in senior positions;
-- Nearly 50% of a possible retirees are senior engineers or engineers;
+- Nearly 50% of a possible retirees are "senior engineers" or "engineers";

-- Expanding the mentorship selection query to include those born in 1964 increases the mentorship pool to 19,905 possible mentors, or 22% of the retirement pool
+Expanding the mentorship selection query to include those born in 1964 increases the mentorship pool to 19,905 possible mentors, or 22% of the retirement pool.
+In addition, Pewlett-Hackard may need want to seek out local or regional universities to replace their pool of engineers.
+Engineers are highly sought after, and the analysis shows engineer positions make up a large portion of those riding the "silver tsunami".
+Due to the significant number of senior engineers anticipated to retire in the next three years, the company may also want to initiate a mentorship program with this group of retirees in order to build their next senior level engineers before they department the company.